An afternoon in the coastal city of La Rochelle

 We take our time, enjoying the splendid views of elegant yachts, catamarans and cruise ships.
 After some people-watching on the quai Duperré we continue our walk along the Cours des Dames.

-It’s already lunch-time and the scent of seafood wafting from the local brasseries gives us a real hankering to try out a plate of scampi or the catch of the day.
-We find just what we’re looking for a little further along in the rue Saint-Jean-du-Pérot, which is famous for its excellent restaurants.
+It’s already lunch-time.
+The scent of seafood wafting from the local brasseries gives us a real hankering to try out a plate of scampi or the catch of the day.
+We find just what we’re looking for a little further along in the rue Saint-Jean-du-Pérot.
+It is famous for its excellent restaurants.

 Wandering around the arcaded streets of La Rochelle’s old town